paulchernoch/quantogram/readme.md

   - `Quantogram` grows linearly with the number of insertions and quantile requests
   - CKMS seems to grow as **N Log N**.
-  - By the time you reach 50,000 insertions and queries, `Quantogram` is 30x faster than CKMS.
+  - By the time you reach 50,000 insertions and queries, `Quantogram` is 30x faster than CKMS and 489x faster than ZW.
   - The `zw-fast-quantile` readme advertises that it is faster than `CKMS`, but my benchmarking shows it is 4x slower for 1,000 samples and 10x slower than `CKMS` for 10,000 samples.
 Compared to `Quantogram`, `ZW` is 7.5x slower at 1,000 samples and 118x slower at 50,000 samples.

 Quantogram is much faster than either competing crate at querying, and as the volume of data increases, the disparity grows.